 Experimental Windows builds

-Last but definitely not least, we have set up an Azure CI infrastructure to build QField for Windows.
+Last but definitely not least, we’ve set up an Azure CI infrastructure to build QField for windows.
 For now, we still consider this experimental but we already had some very successful testing.
-If you are interested in testing out QField for Windows you can get it here, remember it is experimental so don’t use it in production yet and give us as much feedback as possible 🙂
+If you are interested in testing out QField for windows you can get it here, remember it is experimental so don’t use it in production yet and give us as much feedback as possible 🙂

 As you can imagine we’ve had a very busy start of 2020, but even more is to come soon with the next releases of QField.
 We’d like to thank again all companies and individuals that actively use QField and that invest in making QField even better.
 If you feel QField misses something you need or would like to support the project, don’t hesitate to get in touch with us.